taptreepay/taptree-woocommerce/readme.txt

 == Screenshots ==

 1. Just enter your TapTree API Key(s) and you are ready to go as all other customizations are fully optional.
+2. Customize the settings of each payment method gateway to adjust your customers' checkout experience.
-2. Display the impact possible for every payment directly in the checkout and increase customer liability and conversion rate.
+3. Display the impact possible for every payment directly in the checkout and increase customer liability and conversion rate.
-3. Our safe and convenient payment popup delivers a frictionless customer experience.
+4. Our safe and convenient payment popup delivers a frictionless customer experience.
-4. An all-around experience: Payment information and the impact generated are displayed on your thank you page.
+5. An all-around experience: Payment information and the impact generated are displayed on your thank you page.